 The ‘old’ me was a pretty typical American girl who grew up very body conscious.
-I was always dieting.
+I was always dieting and researching about fat burners.
 In my teens and 20s I even stopped doing things I liked because I was so self-conscious.

 I was in a pretty self destructive cycle of feeling sorry for myself.
 That would make me get motivated to make a change.
 I would set out with good intentions, only to fail.
 Then I would start feeling sorry for myself again.